NETWAYS/foreman-training/plugins/04_hooks.md

 VMs which is only available after the creation but are required before starting them.

-This plugin is a new solution replacing another one called Hooks, with some other design decisions like having it not blocking and rolling back the action in Foreman.
+This plugin is a new solution replacing another one called Hooks, with some other design decisions like having it non-blocking and rolling back the action in Foreman.

 More details on: https://docs.theforeman.org/3.9/Administering_Project/index-katello.html#Using_Webhooks_admin